 Yes, this delicious and chewy candy seems harmless with its soft exterior, but it can cause issues with your teeth.
 When you chew down, the candies wedge between your teeth and pull out any loose dental work/restorations that you have had.
 Other candies that have the same sticky qualities are Starburst and taffy.
 They might be hard to resist, but doing so is key to avoiding dental emergencies.

 You might find this strange but many people love to chew on an ice cube on a hot day.
 But before you put an ice cube in your month, imagine chewing on a rock, which would basically have the same effect as ice.
 Ice is hard on enamel, and can easily crack and break teeth.

 These are just a few kitchen items that you should avoid if you want to save your teeth.
 Some foods may be more tempting than others, but at the end of the day, one little snack isn’t worth a busted tooth!

-If you experience a dental emergency, call our Long Beach office at Long Beach Endodontix Office Phone Number 562-548-3630 to schedule an appointment with Dr. Safa, Dr. Hutchens, Dr. Vahora or Dr. Anderson!
+If you experience a dental emergency, call our Long Beach office at Long Beach Endodontix Office Phone Number 562-548-3630 to schedule an appointment with Dr. Safa, Dr. Hutchens or Dr. Vahora!

 Comments are closed.